 The condition, which can be a disease, syndrome or phenomenon, causes blood vessels to narrow in response to cold or stress so that little or no blood flows to the affected body parts — most commonly the fingers and toes, according to the National Heart, Lung and Blood Institute.

 About 5% percent of the U.S. population has the condition.
 It’s more common in women than in men.
-A 24-year-old woman's case was recently featured in the Postgraduate Medical Journal.
+A 24-year-old woman's case was featured in the Postgraduate Medical Journal.

 “It’s an exaggerated response of the body to cold,” said Dr. Ashima Makol, a rheumatologist at the Mayo Clinic in Rochester, Minnesota.